playableprints/lothlorien/packages/lothlorien-react/README.md

 ## Imperative Handle and Folder State Hygene

-the `<TreeFold>` does come with an imperative handle hook, which will let you both keep current fold state, but keep the internal state clean when the shape of a tree changes. calling `foldControls.current.update` in this way will keep any existing fold state as is, initialize any new keys, and discard any that is no longer present as a result of the tree being repopulated.
+the `<TreeFold>` does come with an imperative handle hook, which will let you both keep current fold state, but keep the internal state clean when the shape of a tree changes. calling `foldControls.current.sync` in this way will keep any existing fold state as is, initialize any new keys, and discard any that is no longer present as a result of the tree being repopulated.

 ```ts
 const App = () => {